yangwu1227/python-for-machine-learning/neural_network/projects/tab_transformer_income_sagemaker/README.md

 ## Census Income Classification

-This project tackles a binary classification (structure data) problem; the task is to predict whether a person is likely to be making over USD 50,000 a year.
+This project tackles a binary classification (structured or tabular data) problem; the task is to predict whether a person is likely to be making over USD 50,000 a year.
 We use the [TabTransformer](https://arxiv.org/abs/2012.06678) architecture, which is an advanced modeling structure designed for both supervised and semi-supervised learning, especially for structured data.
 It leverages the power of Transformer layers, which are grounded in self-attention mechanisms.
 These layers enhance the embeddings of categorical variables, producing context-rich embeddings.

 The data can be loaded using the `ingest_upload.py` script from the URLs specified in the configuration files.